 - 1. Applications for citywide Boards, Commissions, and Committees are reviewed by the Personnel and Public Employees Committee. - 2.
-Recommendations by the Personnel and Public Employees Committee and other Members are submitted to the City Clerk for inclusion on the Council Agenda for input from Members and the public. - 3.
+Recommendations by the Personnel and Public Employees Committee and other Members are submitted to the City Clerk for distribution to the Mayor. - 3.
 The Mayor announces appointments at the Council meeting during Council Ideas, Comments and Questions. - 4.
 After the Mayor's appointments, the City Clerk submits a report for the Council agenda requesting confirmation of such appointments by the Members. - 5.
-Three affirmative Committee Member votes are required to forward

-Aappointment recommendations shall be made by the Personnel and Public Employees Committee in accordance with Chapter 15-to City Council.
+A vote of a majority of Members present is required to forward appointment recommendations by the Personnel and Public Employees Committee in accordance with Chapter 15 to City Council.